janusheide/brundle/README.rst

     brundle

-Runs all the following programs in order, and return 1 if any of them gives and error.
+Runs all the following programs in order, and return 1 if any of them result in an error.

     1. licensecheck
     2. isort